13 Reasons Why You Are Not Building Muscle Fast

 In this case, you need to make sure you are eating enough calories before adding any cardio session to your workout routine.

-8-neglecting compound exercises
+8- Neglecting compound exercises

 Compound exercises are the type of exercises that work more than one joint at the same time such as squats, deadlifts, bench press, overhead press, barbell rows… etc.